Deependramahobia24/Python-Tasks-Assignment/README.md

-# Python-Tasks-Assignment
+# Python Tasks Assignment

+This repository contains two Python scripts created for academic tasks.

+## Task 1 - [Basic calculator ]
-task one is a basic calculator it takes number as iput and perform the basics operation
+ It takes two number as input and perform basic operation like addition ,substraction ,multiplication , division.

+## Task 2 - [Greeting by name !]
-task 2 takes first and last name as input and combine it and generate a greeting messege !! i also write the output as comment in same file
+ It takes First and Last name as input and generate a greeting messege .